 object (e.g., a network matrix) and then halts.
 Complexity is not directly computable but can be

-approximated (see Gauvrit et al., 2016).
-This approximation can be done in various ways (e.g., Zenil,
+approximated various ways (e.g., Gauvrit et

+al., 2016; Zenil,

 et al., 2018).
 To our knowledge, complexity has not yet been applied to character networks extracted

 from theatre plays.
+In our case, we are interested in the complexity of adjacency matrices of undirected

+and unweighted character networks.
+In these matrices, the headers of columns and rows represent

+characters; the cells represent ties.; A a tie between two characters is represented by a 1 and the absence of

+a tie by a 0.
+A more complex adjacency matrix would require a longer computer program to be reproduced

+than a simpler adjacency matrix (for a thorough introduction into complexity, see Gauvrit et al., 2016).

 In contrast to the operationalization of cognitive capacity and demand in terms of

-the number of nodes in a network (as in Dunbar’s number), complexity allows for
+the number of nodes in a network (as in Dunbar’s number), the complexity of character networks allows for

 the possibility of

 relatively smaller networks being more demanding (complex) than relatively larger networks.
-It also
+Consider, for

+example, a play with 20 characters and a mean density of 0.50.
+Contrast this character network with the one

+from a play with 350 characters with a mean density of 0.99 and one from a play with 50 characters and a mean

+density of 1.00 (i.e., all characters form ties).
+The first network is more complex than the latter two, even though

+the latter have more characters.
+Complexity for the first.
+Complexity also

 allows for a more fine-grained distinction between networks of equal size.